PhD, MS, UC-Berkeley; BS, University of Redlands

 MST, Golden Gate University; B.S., University of California at Berkeley

 Greg is a partner at Kling & Pathak LLP in Cerritos, California.
-In addition to providing tax planning, tax compliance, and business consulting services, Greg also provide IRS and state tax audit representation for both his clients and clients of the other tax partners.
+In addition to providing tax planning, tax compliance, and business consulting services, Greg also provides IRS and state tax audit representation for both his clients and clients of the other tax partners.
 Additionally, he is an adjunct professor at the Marshall School of Business and Leventhal School of Accounting, University of Southern California.
 Greg specializes in individual, real estate, and state/local tax issues.
 He earned his B.S. in accounting from University of California, Berkeley and his M.S. in taxation from Golden Gate University.

 BS, Accounting, University of Southern California